helloworlddan/hello-world.sh/site/_posts/2019-04-19-driving-stack-sets-with-custom-resources.markdown

 # CloudFormation Stack Sets

 CloudFormation Stack Sets is a great way to deploy uniform configurations of resources into multiple regions and accounts in your AWS Organization.
-Its a great feature for large scale deployments, really.
+It's a great feature for large scale deployments, really.
 It is particularly useful in deploying compliance mechanisms as part of landing zone implementations.
 A good example would be a deployment of AWS Config rules to track whether all RDS